bardyaxy/olympia-toast-bardya/README.md

 ## Repository Layout

 - `scripts/` – JavaScript files including the build script and site logic
+- `src/` – page templates written in EJS
 - `styles/` – CSS stylesheet
 - `includes/` – HTML snippets for the header and footer
-- HTML pages remain at the project root
+- HTML pages at the project root – compiled output generated during the build step and not committed to version control
 - `img/` – image assets like logos and icons

 ## Serving the Built Files